On Air Now

 Not exactly.
 It seems to be a more reactive process where the government announces timelines with only some, or no, notice.
 Stage One and Stage Two of the five-stage ‘roadmap’ were announced on 9 July, and Stage Three was announced on the same day with the view to come into effect on Saturday 11 July.

 Yes.
-Stage One and Stage Two of the government’s ‘roadmap’ for the return of the arts allow professional artists and groups to rehearse again, as long as safe social distancing is adhered to.
-It’s worth noting that there is currently a higher level of risk perceived for singing, and woodwind and brass instruments (see below).
+Stages One to Four of the government’s ‘roadmap’ for the return of the arts allow professional artists and groups to rehearse again, as long as safe social distancing is adhered to.
+It’s worth noting that there is currently a higher level of risk perceived for singing, and woodwind and brass instruments (see below), and even after scientific testing the government does recommend extra steps, including limiting player numbers, continuing to favour outdoor performance, and adhering strictly to distancing, are taken to mitigate against this risk.

 Orchestra pits and other designated band areas on the small side have been identified by the government as presenting extra risk as well, so it has put in place extra steps to maintain safety in those areas – including spreading musicians out beyond the pit, using markings to ensure social distancing is maintained, and avoiding having musicians face-to-face, with protective barriers required if that can’t be avoided.

-The government currently advises that professional players “keep to the smallest number of singers or wind and brass players in one space, enhancing social distancing”.
+The government originally advised that professional players “keep to the smallest number of singers or wind and brass players in one space, enhancing social distancing”, i.e. making the distances bigger to three metres.

 The government’s step-by-step guidance for the return of singing, and professional music-making with brass and wind instruments, can be seen in more detail here.